-Interest-rate risk in the bank portfolio will be limited by ensuring that lending on floating interest-rate terms is financed by borrowing or derivatives at floating interest rates, and that lending at fixed interest rates is hedged with derivatives at floating rates.
+IRRBB will be limited by ensuring that lending on floating interest-rate terms is financed by borrowing or derivatives at floating interest rates, and that lending at fixed interest rates is hedged with derivatives at floating rates.
 The company will make active use of derivatives to reduce interest-rate risk.
 Interest-rate risk related to net interest income must be low.

-The bulk of the residential mortgages in EBK's portfolio have a floating interest-rate.
+The bulk of the residential mortgages in EBK's portfolio have a floating interestrate.
 Pursuant to the Financial Contracts Act, interest rates on such mortgages can be adjusted at six weeks notice in line with the development of the company's borrowing costs.
 EBK is not subject to such notice in relation to the interest rates it charges to the owner banks.
 Interest-rate changes can therefore be implemented more quickly, which ensures efficient adjustment to changes in EBK's funding costs.